mattmc3/keyboard-tools/Karabiner/README.md

 browsers.
 None of the special F1-F12 keys are remapped because Macs already handle that.
 In other words, as great as Extend is, it is somewhat foreign on a Mac.
-This is why this script exists - I give you the closest defaults, but you should feel empowered to customize away if you want!
+This is why this script exists - I give you the closest defaults, but you should feel empowered to customize any way you want!

 ## Reference